Adversarial machine learning: Data poisoning

 For instance, intrusion detection systems are often trained using collected data.
 An attacker may poison this data by injecting malicious samples during operation that subsequently disrupt retraining.

+A 2025 study by researchers at the AI Security Institute, Anthropic and the Alan Turing Institute found that the number of poisoned documents needed to introduce a language-model backdoor remained approximately constant across the model and training-set sizes tested.
+The researchers pretrained models with 600 million to 13 billion parameters on datasets containing 6 billion to 260 billion tokens.
+Adding 250 poisoned documents was sufficient to introduce a denial-of-service backdoor at every tested scale, causing the models to generate gibberish in response to a trigger phrase.
+In the 13-billion-parameter model, these documents accounted for approximately 0.00016% of the training tokens.
+The authors noted that the study had not established whether backdoors introduced during pretraining would survive realistic post-training.
+Co-author Vasilios Mavroudis suggested that backdoors selectively reducing a model's usefulness to particular groups of users could be harder to detect than overt failures.

 Data poisoning techniques can also be applied to text-to-image models to alter their output, which is used by artists to defend their copyrighted works or their artistic style against imitation.

 Data poisoning can also happen unintentionally through model collapse, where models are trained on synthetic data.

 Byzantine attacks

 As machine learning is scaled, it often relies on multiple computing machines.
 In federated learning, for instance, edge devices collaborate with a central server, typically by sending gradients or model parameters.
 However, some of these devices may deviate from their expected behavior, e.g. to harm the central server's model or to bias algorithms towards certain behaviors (e.g., amplifying the recommendation of disinformation content).
 On the other hand, if the training is performed on a single machine, then the model is very vulnerable to a failure of the machine, or an attack on the machine; the machine is a single point of failure.
 In fact, the machine owner may themselves insert provably undetectable backdoors.

 The current leading solutions to make (distributed) learning algorithms provably resilient to a minority of malicious (a.k.a.
 Byzantine) participants are based on robust gradient aggregation rules.
 The robust aggregation rules do not always work especially when the data across participants has a non-iid distribution.
 Nevertheless, in the context of heterogeneous honest participants, such as users with different consumption habits for recommendation algorithms or writing styles for language models, there are provable impossibility theorems on what any robust learning algorithm can guarantee.